 Homeroom is the first opportunity at Institute for classes to get together.
-The Class Advisor leads this session, providing students with an overview of what to expect throughout the week, answering questions, and collecting various sign-up forms.
+The Class Advisor leads this 45 minute session, providing class members with an overview of what to expect throughout the week and answering questions.
 Below is a suggested outline for leading Homeroom.

 Begin leading the session by congratulating students for making the investment to better themselves and their organizations through Institute.
 Stress that Institute is a time-proven method of professional growth and is most beneficial when participants are fully engaged.
 Encourage them to take advantage of all opportunities both in and outside of the classroom.
 Mention that classes are meant to give an overview of all facets of running a nonprofit organization.
 Attendees should be cognizant that not all classes will be applicable to them at this point in time, but they might be in the future.

-Institute week is a busy five days.
-Participants complete 24 hours of classroom instruction and countless hours of bonus education, networking, and social events.
+The Institute week is a busy five days.
+Participants engage in 24 hours of classroom instruction and countless hours of networking and social events.
 It is important to plan accordingly.
-Review the day-by-day schedule of activities with the class.
+Review the day-by-day schedule of activities (found in the app) with the class.
 Here are some key items to cover:

 Exact Times: Make students aware of the beginning and ending of classes each day, and differentiate between elective and required course format and length of time.